BigDataWUR/ML4ClimateAdaptationPolicy/README.md

 with these specific names.

 Step 1:
-In the folder 'PDF_files' the PDF documents are contained.
+Download and extract PDF_files.zip in the root folder.
+Download here: doi: 10.5281/zenodo.3911168 In the folder 'PDF_files' the following PDF documents are contained.
 'Adaptation policy documents' - Training data for adaptation policies 'Mitigation policy documents' - Training data for mitigation policies 'Non-climate policy documents' - Training data for non-climate documents